Freedom of Information Act

 Annual Financial Reports

-The Annual Statement of Affairs (ASA) reports attendance, employment, payments to employees and to vendors, and summarized financial information.
+The Annual Statement of Affairs (ASA) reports employment, payments to non-certificated employees and to vendors, and summarized contracts awarded information.
+Portions of this report are also published in local newspapers.

 Debt Rating